Autumn Statement 2024: How is EV Salary Sacrifice Affected?

 VED And Road Tax

 Beginning April 1, 2025, the government will adjust the VED First Year Rates for new cars to encourage the purchase of zero-emission and electric vehicles.
+Road tax is a UK-wide tax paid by drivers to legally drive or park a car on the public road.
 These changes will widen the rate differences between electric vehicles and hybrid/ICE (internal combustion engine) vehicles.

 Here’s what was laid out in the Autumn Statement.
 These changes will come into effect from the 1st of April 2025.